ranchester2/mirdorph/doc/STANDARD.md

 `MirdorphMessage`, and is sorted automatically, you don't have to worry about that.

 A context itself is a Gtk widget too, and is the whole headerbar+area thing you see on the left.
-The popoit windows are simpy a `ChannelInnerWindow` inside a `HdyWindow`.
+The popoit windows are simpy a `ChannelInnerWindow` inside a `AdwWindow`.

 Global state is application, yada yada, etc. There are quite a few things like that